python-effect/effect/screed.md

       attach callback to request with result -> get-followers(result[0])

-Here we've created a callback that returns another request.
-Our perform-io function, up until now undescribed, can be extended to watch for these "request" objects as the result of a callback, and if one is returned, it will be performed immediately.
-That way our caller still only needs to call it once:
+Here we've created a callback that returns another IO request.
+Our perform-io function can be implemented to check if the result of a callback is another "request" object and perform it immediately.
+That way our main function still only needs to call it once:

     main() ->
       request = get-first-followers-followers(name)